 Groundbreaking is held for the Dallas/Fort Worth Regional Airport.

 1970 – Carroll High School opens at Dove Road and Carroll Avenue.
 (It later becomes Carroll Middle School and the CISD Administration Building.)

 A junior fire department made up of 16- to 18-year-old boys from Carroll High School is organized to assist the regular volunteer fire department.

-1974 – First major housing development brought before City Council for approval.
+1974 – The first major housing development is brought before City Council for approval.

 1975 – Southlake Parks and Recreation Board established.